gordon-google/gcp-logging-sinks-demo/README.md

 ## Prerequisites

-The steps described in this document require the installation of several tools and the proper configuration of authentication to allow them to access your GCP resources.
+The steps described in this document require the installation of several tools and the proper configuration of authentication to allow them to access your gcp resources.

 ### Cloud Project

 You'll need access to a Google Cloud Project with billing enabled.
 See **Creating and Managing Projects** (https://cloud.google.com/resource-manager/docs/creating-managing-projects) for creating a new project.
 To make cleanup easier it's recommended to create a new project.

-### Required GCP APIs
+### Required gcp APIs

 The following APIs will be enabled in the
 * Cloud Resource Manager API